Italian for Beginners: Top 5 Strategies for Building a Strong Foundation

 1. Realize that speaking Italian is actually possible

-In other words, if you know even just a little bit of these languages, then you already know a little bit of Italian.
+After all, Italian is a Romance language.
+This means it has similar linguistic origins with Spanish, Portuguese and French.
+If you know even just a little bit of these languages, then you already know a little bit of Italian.

-Or if you want a more obvious example, the color “green” is verde in Italian, verde in Spanish, verde in Portuguese and vert(e) in French.
+For example, the color “green” is verde in Italian, verde in Spanish, verde in Portuguese and vert(e) in French.
 So there goes your basic Italian vocabulary!

 Do you know what the words impossibile, visibile and celebrazione mean?
 You can cover one eye and still know that these words are the English “impossible,” “visible” and “celebration.”